Prince0fTime/react-native-qrcode-scanner-v2/README.md

 # react-native-qrcode-scanner
+ this fork was originally made from Moaaz Sidat's https://github.com/moaazsidat/react-native-qrcode-scanner/ only changes made are to update a package dependency

 This library was originally written as a plug and play QRCode scanner for React Native without a ton of setup.
 Since then, the ecosystem has evolved quite a bit, resulting in newer libraries requiring less setup and reducing the need for this project to exist.
 As such this library has been archived.